medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
 Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.
-  -l LIMIT, --limit LIMIT     Maximum number of posts to retrieve per query.
+  -l LIMIT, --limit LIMIT     Maximum number of posts to retrieve per user.

 example: